simplajs/simpla-article/README.md

 - Lists use standard list elements (`<ul>`, `<ol>`, `<li>`)
 - Embedded images use standard `<img>`

 Embedded images have a `data-alignment` attribute with the image's current alignment (eg: `data-alignment="left"`).
-You can use this attribute to customize how aligned images behave (eg: offset left/right aligned images from the edge of the article with negative margins).
+You can use this attribute to customize how aligned images behave.

 ## Initializing with static content